mondaugen/856_for_zellersasn/doc/manual.md

 counter-clockwise, the repeated notes fade-out and if turned clockwise, the repeated notes fade-in.
-The gain is limited to 1. to avoid clipping, so to get a dramatic fade-in effect, the gain setting may need to be turned down (the GAIN knob turned counter-clockwise with the FADE/GAIN/(FBK) switch in the middle position) before dialing-in a fade-in effect.
+The gain is limited to 1. to avoid clipping, so to get a dramatic fade-in effect, the gain setting may need to be turned down (the GAIN knob turned counter-clockwise with the FADE/GAIN/FBK switch in the middle position) before dialing-in a fade-in effect.

-The (FBK) position can be clicked, which will enable feedback in the FREE and R=B modes.
+The FBK position can be clicked, which will enable feedback in the FREE and R=B modes.
 If FBK is on (the FBK light illuminated), when recording, the output of the pedal is also recorded.
-Feedback is not available in the AREC mode.
-(FBK) can also be used to reset note parameters, see STRIDE/ABS/(UNI).
+FBK can also be used to reset note parameters, see STRIDE/ABS/UNI.

+#### Overdubbing

+You might want to record a loop and then add new layers to it, keeping the length of the first loop.
+This is how to do it: To keep it simple, we suggest stopping playback and turning down note 2 and 3 (you can try with this stuff later).
+See the documentation on the UNI switch for a quick way to do this.

+Switch to AREC mode and activate “feedback” by clicking the FBK switch.
+Then click record and play your first loop on your instrument.
+Click record again to stop recording.
+The loop will start but it will also be recording the next loop (remember, AREC is “automatic recording” mode).
+So, unless you are ready to add the next layer, press record again and because record and playback are both active, recording will stop but the first layer will continue looping (playback will remain on).

+Okay, say you're ready to record the next layer.
+Now you can press record.
+Notice that recording doesn't start right away if you start it in the middle of a loop, it will start on the next beat (a flash of the BEAT light).
+Once it has started (and feedback is on), it will record what you are playing and also include the previous layer(s).
+Wait until after the BEAT light has lit up again before clicking the record switch again as clicking record too early will discard the recording.
+This last feature is handy though if you make a mistake: you can click before the BEAT light comes on again and discard the recording you just made, but keep the previous layer(s).

 ### GAIN

-Controls the loudness of the notes or their fading, depending on the setting of the FADE/GAIN/(FBK) switch.
+Controls the loudness of the notes or their fading, depending on the setting of the FADE/GAIN/FBK switch.

 ## MIDI